top of page

 domestic Panopticons

-disciplined bodyand
+disciplined body

 01 - Stillness and Witnessing

-is about time, observation, and the quiet labour of care and attention.
+Time, observation, and the quiet labour of care and attention.

 DSCF1297.jpg